 An initial schedule was developed with a targeted construction substantial completion date of late Quarter(Q) 2 2018, followed by 4 months of I.T.S. fit-up for final completion in Q4 2018.
 This date was based on the assumption that the design would require 16 months and the construction would require 12 months.
 Building permit and site plan applications were submitted in advance.
-An application was made for sequential permits to expedite site work and structural construction activities on site, however; due to a lengthy approval process, construction was delayed by almost 6 months.
-As a result, substantial construction completion was not achieved until November 2018.
+An application was made for sequential permits to expedite site work and structural construction activities on site, however; due to a lengthy approval process, construction was not achieved until November 2018.
 The original schedule identified 4 months for I.T.S. fit-up, however; actual time to migrate to the new facility was 12 months.